 Before entering upon the duties of that office I took an oath that I would “preserve, protect, and defend the Constitution of the United States.”
 Entertaining the opinions alluded to and having taken this oath, the Senate and the country will see that I could not give my sanction to a measure of the character described without surrendering all claim to the respect of honorable men, all confidence on the part of the people, all self-respect, all regard for moral and religious obligations, without an observance of which no government can be prosperous and no people can be happy.
 It would be to commit a crime which I would not willfully commit to gain any earthly reward, and which would justly subject me to the ridicule and scorn of all virtuous men. – President John Tyler,1841, vetoing yet another attempt to create a central bank | emphasis added

 Gold and silver, the historical bastions against monetary uncertainty, are experiencing price pressures following this rosy employment data.
-Yet, one must ask why, in an era marked by unease and expansionist monetary policy, would these precious metals not surge?
+Yet, one must ask why these precious metals would not surge in an era of unease and expansionist monetary policy.
 Look at gold prices today at $2772, moving past its all-time highs and heading toward $3000/oz.
 Silver, too, is finally moving out of its containment box and heading back toward its all-time high.

-Hyperinflation is the expected outcome of continued debt expansion, an expansion that cannot be stopped except by the dollar-based system’s collapse.
+Hyperinflation is the expected outcome of continued debt expansion, which is not stopped except by the dollar-based system’s collapse.
 We have reached the point that Austrian economists call the “Crack Up Boom,” wherein the debt market will lock up.
 No amount of money printing can satisfy its liquidity demands, and sadly, all things valued in dollars will take a final turn for the worse.

 Technological advancements and innovative corporate strategies will likely drive stock market segments to new heights, even as the market’s general pulse quickens in anxiety.
 Tech stocks will probably continue their upswing, while commodities, reflecting deep-seated concerns about inflationary pressures, could oscillate with geopolitical tensions and supply chain fluctuations.

-This burgeoning national debt, alongside inflation rates that outpace income growth, has resulted in a debasement of the currency.
+This burgeoning national debt and inflation rates that outpace income growth have resulted in currency debasement.
 The average citizen pays the price as their savings and purchasing power erode.
 As noted by Rothbard and Mises, this situation cannot be indefinitely sustained without eventual catastrophic correction.

 Given this precarious reality, I predict currencies issued by central banks will continue their descent into lessened trustworthiness –collapse.
 As a result, we may very well witness a gradual, at first, and then a rushing shift toward tangible assets like gold and silver.
 Moreover, alternative stores of value, like cryptocurrencies, irrespective of their volatility, might find increased acceptance as hedges against fiat currency depreciation.